luc-blaeser/gcbench/README.md

 ( 10, func() { traverse() } )
 ```

-**Rationale**: Measuring the heap with a memory-compact data structure, except for the large-growing list-internal array.
+**Rationale**: Measuring the heap with a memory-compact data structure that is part of the Motoko base library.
+The scenario creates large-growing list-internal arrays on the heap.
 Few pointers are used.
-Fragmentation could become noticable with growing list.

 ## Blobs (Large Items)

-An array list containing 64KB BLOBS as element items.
+A `Buffer` containing 64KB BLOBS as element items.
 Scenario of several steps:

 ```
 ( 10, func() { allocate(1000) } ),